 Multidimensional modelling of waterflow and solutetransprt in the top 1-2 meter of the soil in drained agricultural fields.

 During the project was Daisy developed to account for water flow and solute transport in 2 Dimensions.
 Additionally, a biopore model, a colliod model, a litter model and a 2-domain model (mobile/imobile) was implemented.
-The final Danish project report can be seen here
+The main report can be fetched from the Danish Environment Protection Agency.
+We also have two seperate appendices describing the Daisy setup results for Agrovand (fetch) and PLAP (fetch) in more detail.

 Calibration of different varieties of potatoes grown across Europe.
 The results from the project is presented in final project report, which can be downloaded here and in the paper: